EnzoSeason/signature_detection/README.md

 ## Unit Tests

-All the codes are covered.
+All the codes in `src` are covered.

 ```
 cd tests